 - engage you in a community of inquiry by promoting self-reflection, intellectual exploration and thoughtful planning

-- encourage you to make responsible, independent decisions about their academic programs and the college curriculum
+- encourage you to make responsible, independent decisions about your academic programs and the college curriculum

 - help you discover connections among interests and courses